 One of the first things you’ll notice as you approach Lisbon is our chaotic traffic and driving skills.
-However, unlike most European cities the madness calms down as soon as you are in the historic downtown where pedestrians rule in the wide car-free avenues and public squares.
-You will find that traffic politely stops at crosswalks where there are no signals, and beeping horns are minimal.
+However, unlike most European cities, the madness calms down as soon as you are in the historic downtown, where pedestrians rule in the wide car-free avenues and public squares.
+You will find that traffic politely stops at crosswalks without signals, and beeping horns are rare.
 We have a clean and safe transit system with onboard surveillance cameras and many stops post up-to-date bus and metro wait times electronically.
-Our historic trolleys and elevators create a charming way to reach the hilltops where sidewalk and cafe culture are alive and flourishing away from heavy traffic.
+Our historic trolleys and elevators create a charming way to reach the hilltops, where sidewalk and cafe culture are alive and flourishing away from heavy traffic.

 .___________________________________________________________________________________________